Viola Fletcher facts for kids

 Early life

 Fletcher was born May 10, 1914, in Comanche, Oklahoma, to Lucinda Ellis and John Wesley Ford.
 She was the second oldest of eight children.
-She had a younger brother, Hughes Van Ellis, who was a newborn at the time of the massacre; Ellis died on October 9, 2023, at the age of 102.
+One younger brother, Hughes Van Ellis, was a newborn at the time of the massacre; Ellis died on October 9, 2023, at the age of 102.
 The house had no electricity.
 Before moving to Tulsa the family were sharecroppers.
 In Tulsa, the family attended St. Andrew, a Black Baptist church.

 Fletcher told Congress that due to family circumstances after the massacre, she left school after the 4th grade.